-After graduating from GE Healthcare’s IT Leadership Program, a two-year rotational program to help members learn through experience, my first role was a Full-Stack Software Engineer working on manufacturing productivity applications.
+After graduating from GE Healthcare’s IT Leadership Program, a two-year rotational program to help members learn through experience, my first role was as a Full-Stack Software Engineer working on manufacturing productivity applications.

 Our team managed a suite of internal web applications that endowed shops around the globe with productivity gains.
 We facilitated working faster and smarter through our products and constantly improved them each sprint as users suggested improvements that made their jobs easier.